Vulcanric/airbnb-clone-project/README.md

 - **OpenAPI Standard**: The backend APIs are documented using the OpenAPI standard to ensure clarity and ease of integration.
 - **Django REST Framework**: Provides a comprehensive RESTful API for handling CRUD operations on user and property data.
 - **GraphQL**: Offers a flexible and efficient query mechanism for interacting with the backend.
+## 🔒 API Security
+- **Authentication**: Validating every request to protect user data.
+- **Authorization**: Securing payments.
+- **Rate limiting**: Restricting the number request that can be made in a certain time frame to reduce load and protect from malicious attacks.
+## 🔁 CI/CD Pipeline